 Welcome New PLEP Students!

-To answer these questions, we will have a number of events in the first week of courses:
+To answer your questions, we will have a number of events during the first week of courses:

 Philosophy Institute Kitchen

 |Following the Introductory Meeting, all PLEP students (new and current) are invited for snacks and drinks which makes this a great opportunity to meet your fellow PLEP students as well as students from the MA Philosophy program.|